github-linguist/linguist/docs/overrides.md

 # Replace any whitespace in the language name with hyphens:
 *.glyphs linguist-language=OpenStep-Property-List

-# Language names are case-insensitive.
-Hence, the line above is equivalent to:
+# Language names are case-insensitive and may be specified using an alias.
-*.glyphs linguist-language=openstep-property-list

-# You can also use an alias of the language (eg. js instead of JavaScript)
+# So, the following three lines are all functionally equivalent:
-*.cshtml linguist-language=js
+*.es linguist-language=js
+*.es linguist-language=JS
+*.es linguist-language=JAVASCRIPT
 ```

 ### Summary